RenanMeirelles/zero-pollution-bsic/Documentation/WEEK1.md

 ## Specific Problem:
   - **Why is blockchain needed to solve this problem?**

 Blockchain is a potential technology to empower radical changes in the world.
 Thinking about a full Ecosystem, we can go further.
-We can think abou getting rid of government hands, about rewards using a specific Token, the traceability of the  addresses of the plastic waste, the reliability of the information, and more.
+We can think about getting rid of government hands, about rewards using a specific Token, the traceability of the  addresses of the plastic waste, the reliability of the information, and more.
 When the web3 become stronger, we'll have a lot of protocols to connect with this ecosystem, such as Decentralized Identity and other examples.

   - **What demographics do you serve?
 What is the size of the market?**